CubeStar1/ChemPredictor/README.md

     - **Heat capacity (Cv):** Amount of heat required to increase the temperature of the molecule by one degree.

 ### Key Features
+- **Gemini LLM Integration:** Ask Gemini Pro, Google's AI language model, to provide additional information about the predicted properties or the compound itself.
+(API Key required)
 - **Multiple Input Options:** ChemPredictor supports various input methods for user convenience.

   - **SMILES Input:** Predict properties by entering the SMILES string of the compound directly.